Dormant Bank Accounts

 What to do if you think you have money in a dormant account

-Visit your local branch where our staff will be able to help you reclaim the money.
+If you're not sure if you have money in a dormant account with NatWest, visit your nearest branch where our staff will be to help you reclaim your money.

 - Identification such as your current valid passport or UK driving licence, plus a bank statement or utility bill dated within the last 6 months as proof of your current residential address.